Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Even with a count of 27 times, that’s still only a 0.9% keyword density (it’s 27/3068).
 So it’s right under 1% and that’s for the single keyword ‘money’.

 It makes sense to have a single word like that in an article with a higher density because it’s hard to talk about anything dealing with money without using that word.
-A good writer might try to switch it up a little, like using ‘dollars’ and ‘pay’ (both of which are in the article at least a couple times each).
+A good writer might try to switch it up a little, like using ‘dollars’ and ‘pay’ (both of which are in the article at least a couple of times each).
 But even then, sometimes you’ve just got to use the word ‘money’ to convey what you’re talking about.

 Within the article, there are times when they use ‘get money’, ‘quick money’ and ‘earn money’.
 All these words help corroborate the idea that the article truly is about making money fast.
 They’ve just got the words slightly changed up.
 That’s how good writers do it.